Request an Appointment with a Pediatric Specialist

 Proton therapy can be used for the following types of pediatric cancer.

 - Anaplastic astrocytoma

 - Hodgkin Lymphoma

 - Nasopharyngeal carcinoma

-At Arnold Palmer Hospital, our multidisciplinary team will partner with you to determine if proton therapy is right for your child.
+At Orlando Health Arnold Palmer, our multidisciplinary team will partner with you to determine if proton therapy is right for your child.
 More information about our proton therapy is available at the Orlando Health UF Health Cancer Center Proton Therapy Center.